frangucc/thenodechronbook/README.md

 # The Node Chronicles is a one-of-a-kind graphic novel that teaches electrical engineering and computer science (EECS).

 So let's just take a second to think about that.
-TNC is a comic book that teaches?
+A comic book that teaches?
 How so?
+And to what degree?

-It has been observed that a big part of 'learning all this stuff' has EVERYTHING to do with the culture surrounding it and the environment (you live it you learn).
-With that and few simple tools such as a laptop and the internet, you should be good to go.
+It has been observed that a big part of learning this stuff has EVERYTHING to do with the culture surrounding you.
+And all the elit3 hackers we interviewed attribute their start to the environment they were in at the time they got started.

-The graphic novel aspect helps us paint incredible pictures of what it means to be a hacker.
-With that, careful choices must be made about how to use the space on the page.
+I chose the graphic novel format because it helps me paint that cultural picture unlike any other medium.
+However with that, careful choices had to be made about how to cleverly use the limited space.

 And what exactly is EECS you ask?

 EECS is one of the most exciting and lucrative fields on the planet right now.
 Many won't even realize it until they get to college either - and by that time it's a little late to be getting involved.
+Sucks to be them.

 ![](https://cl.ly/1y2T0y1Q3Y3b/ECE.jpg)

-Becoming an EECS major isn't just about making money and having a great career.
-It's about inventing cool stuff and seeing those inventions through to mass production.
+Becoming an EECS major isn't just about making money and having a great career either.
+It's about inventing cool stuff, solving incredible problems and seeing those inventions through to some form of market.
 And yes technically, it is often about making money - by the boatload.

 These days the majority of all incredible innovations have some form of computer in them; so that's the area we're going to look at.
 How do we make new things from scratch with computers in them?
 And what can these computers do for us?

 We'll also take a look at some of the people real world industry influencers who've been able to hack their life by leveraging this fascinating industry.
 We'll examine their personal lives, unique traits and the socioeconomic behaviors that led to their successes (and failures).

 When you realize that computers are getting smaller and smaller, to the point their biologic and nanoscopic, you begin to think - they're in your phones, watches, clothing, soccer balls and drones, even your toys and dolls.
-They're what makes things listen and talk like Siri.
+They're what makes things voice enabled like Siri.
 Your dogs coller now has a GPS in it and new cars like the Tesla have hundreds of sensors that can  drive the vehicle on it's own.
-Robots are here amongst us, right now - and soon, biohacks will cure diseases, regulate failing organs and help the paralyzed walk again.
+Robots are here amongst us, right now - and soon, biohacks will cure diseases, regulate failing organs and help the paralyzed walk again!
+That cray cray.

-It's even gotten so crazy that Harvard scientists are "copy and pasting" genes right now with binary DNA munching electrical molecules.
-What was once sci-fi and only in the movies is now becoming reality!
+It's even gotten Marvel cray.
+Right now, Harvard scientists are "copy and pasting" genes with binary controlled DNA munching electrical molecules.
+What was once sci-fi is now becoming reality!
 What an incredible time to be alive.

 Are you ready to step up and be a part of the EECS revolution?